 Here you can clearly see that because the “buying” option has a much higher resale value, you will be able to recoup most of your costs if your student decides not to continue playing.
 Even though the trade-in value is higher, if your student decides not to continue playing, you won’t see any of that value.

 Choosing whether to buy or rent a cello is often a tough decision that requires cost analysis and judgement.
-Compare all the new violas on the market and consider whether your student will likely continue playing the viola for longer than a year.
-Since violas rarely depreciate in value, buying a cello makes more sense than renting in most cases since even if the student decides not to continue, you can always sell the cello for almost full value.
+Compare all the new cellos on the market and consider whether your student will likely continue playing the cello for longer than a year.
+Since cellos rarely depreciate in value, buying a cello makes more sense than renting in most cases since even if the student decides not to continue, you can always sell the cello for almost full value.

 In short, renting a cello can be worth it if: